Agnelli family holding company Exor seeking big new investments: CEO

-TURIN, Italy (Reuters) - Italian investment company Exor, the listed holding company for Fiat’s founding family the Agnellis, plans to spend a total of at least 2 billion euros ($2.7 billion) on two new investments, most likely in the services sector, Chairman and CEO John Elkann said on Thursday.
+TURIN, Italy (Reuters) - Italian investment company Exor, the listed holding company for Fiat’s founding family the Agnellis, is looking to make one or two other major investments that would complement the current portfolio, and would most likely be in a services sector, Chairman and Chief Executive John Elkann said on Thursday.

-Elkann said Exor, whose three existing major investments include controlling stakes in Fiat Chrysler Automobiles (FCA), tractor and truck maker CNH Industrial and real estate group Cushman & Wakefield, would look at companies that are similar to those in that they have roots in Europe or America but operate globally.
+Elkann said Exor, whose three major investments include controlling stakes in Fiat Chrysler Automobiles (FCA), tractor and truckmaker CNH Industrial and real estate group Cushman & Wakefield, would look at companies that are similar to those three in that they have roots in Europe or America but operate globally.

 “It’s more likely that we will make the investments in sectors that absorb less capital than CNH Industrial or FCA and which are more in the services sector, and not industrials,” Elkann told reporters on the sidelines of a shareholder meeting in Turin.